• Patients Who May Benefit From Physician Anesthesiology Services

 • Follow all postoperative instructions given by myself and the dental/oral surgery team.

-• Dr. Hine will call you before your procedure day to confirm your medical history and discuss the anesthetic plan.
+• Dr. Hine will call you to confirm your medical history and discuss the anesthetic plan.

-• Please do not eat anything for at least 8 hours before the surgery. non-human milk/formula 6 hours, breast milk 4 hours, clears 2 hours.
+Please do not eat anything for at least 8 hours before the surgery.
+Non-human milk/formula 6 hours, breast milk 4 hours, clear liquid (water, sports drinks, black coffee, tea without milk) 2 hours.

 Most dental insurance plans do not cover services provided by a physician anesthesiologist in an office setting, and medical insurance coverage is also uncommon.
 Insurance policies can be confusing — coverage is usually intended for anesthesia delivered by a physician anesthesiologist in a hospital or surgical center.
 Even with coverage, co-pays and deductibles often result in a patient balance that is higher than the anesthesia fees themselves.